 By the beginning of the 15th century, Bursa had not been the capital city of the Ottoman Empire for 37 years.
-Sultan Murad I conquered Adrianople in 1363, renamed it in Edirne and moved the Ottoman capital.
+Sultan Murad I conquered Adrianople in 1363, renamed it in Edirne and moved the Ottoman capital there.
 The 14th century marks the birth and initial expansion of the Ottoman state, while the 15th century marks its rise to one of the biggest empires that the world has ever seen, that lasted for over 600 years.

-THE RISE OF THE OTTOMAN EMPIRE
+RISE OF THE OTTOMAN EMPIRE

 Despite the fact that Bursa was no longer the capital city, it retained its status as a spiritual centre and trade hub.
-Indeed, the most beautiful historical structures that you can see in Bursa today are from the 15th century.
+Indeed, the most beautiful historic structures that you can see in Bursa today are from the 15th century.

-That period started with the construction of the Grand Mosque, but after that, Ottoman sultans built new imperial mosques and complexes, in addition to bazaars, hammams and hans.
+That period started with construction of the Grand Mosque, but after that, Ottoman sultans built new imperial mosques and complexes, in addition to bazaars, hammams and hans.

-In this post, we will see the rise of the empire through the 15th century Ottoman heritage, that makes Bursa a very special place and a UNESCO World Heritage site.
+In this post, we will see the rise of the Empire through the 15th century Ottoman heritage, that makes Bursa a very special place and a UNESCO World Heritage site.
 Together with Istanbul, but also with some other cities in Turkey, Bursa is one of the best places to explore Ottoman history.

 After the Grand Mosque, the next big imperial mosque to be built in Bursa was the Green Mosque or Yeşil Cami in Turkish.